-Please note, Chatham-Kent Tourism does not recommend nor endorse one area over another.
+You can visit the Ontario ice fishing website for more safety tips.
+Chatham-Kent Tourism does not recommend nor endorse one area over another.
 Do not access any point that is considered private property, and please only enter where public access is granted.

 Know Before You Go

-Fish without a licence days
+Fish without a license days

 - Family Fishing Weekend in February